anchore/oss-docs/scripts/README.md

 # Documentation Generation Scripts

+> **Note:** Python scripts have been moved to the `src/` directory following Python packaging conventions.
+This directory now contains only shell scripts for automation tasks.

-This directory contains Python scripts that generate documentation content for Anchore's open source tools (Syft, Grype, Grant).
+For Python documentation generation scripts, see the `../src/` directory.
+This directory contains shell scripts that generate documentation content for Anchore's open source tools (Syft, Grype, Grant).

 ## Clean State Principle